The pH of Water and Hydrochloric Acid: Understanding the Importance of Balancing Acidity

 For example, if 1 milliliter of hydrochloric acid is added to 100 milliliters of water, the concentration of hydrogen ions decreases by two factors of ten, and the pH increases by two units.
 This is because the addition of the HCl increases the overall concentration of hydrogen ions in the solution, lowering the pH.

-See also The pH of Lactic Acid in Water
+See also The pH of Phenol in Water: Understanding the Acidity and Solubility

 Factors Affecting the pH of Water